Let's Do Away With The Word Natural!

 But when I think of the various products I use on my skin each and every day, I can’t help but wonder how much is "a safe small dose" after 62 years.
 The fact is, that although some chemicals, like Phthalates (found in artificial fragrances) have known dangers, no one really knows how these synthetic chemicals will affect us over time, and that is what worries me.

-You are probably saying to yourself . . . this is not news, so what got Ida so riled up?
+You are probably saying to yourself . . . this is not news, so why is Ida so riled up?

-I will share the brief story.
-Ben, our Chagrin Valley Soapmaker (amongst other things), was extolling the virtues of Chagrin Valley Soap with a fellow classmate when she pulled out a bottle of her new “natural” soap.
+I will share a brief story.
+Ben, our Chagrin Valley Soapmaker (amongst many other things), was extolling the virtues of Chagrin Valley Soap with a fellow yoga classmate when she pulled out a bottle of her new “natural” soap.

 Ingredients: Water, Cocamidopropyl Betaine, PEG 80 Sorbitan Laurate, Sodium Trideceth Sulphate, Vegetable Glycerine, Aloe Barbadensis (Aloe Vera) Leaf Juice, Sodium Lauroamphoacetate, Ethylene Glycol Monostearate, PEG 150 Distearate,(and some lovely essential oils)

 Ben came into work the next day in quite a state.
-Angry and frustrated he asked me why and how does a company call something a natural soap when clearly it is not.
+Angry and frustrated he wanted to know how a company can call a product "natural" when clearly it is not.
 So he decided to research the ingredients.

-What he discovered was that the ingredients you cannot pronounce, are synthetic foaming agents, synthetic emulsifiers, and synthetic surfactants, (detergents that reduce the surface tension of something so that it more easily mixes with other ingredients).
-PEG stands for polyethylene glycol which is a petroleum-derivative compound that is made from ethylene glycol the main ingredient in antifreeze (pictured left).
+What he discovered was that the ingredients consist of synthetic foaming agents, synthetic emulsifiers, and synthetic surfactants, (detergents that reduce the surface tension of something so that it more easily mixes with other ingredients).
+PEG stands for polyethylene glycol which is a petroleum-derivative compound that is made from ethylene glycol the main ingredient in antifreeze.